Richard-M-Baine/Mutual-Aid/README.md

 # Mutual-Aid

-An attempt using the concept of Mutual Aid to connect people in central NJ.
-In this aspect anyone will be capable of requesting assistance and answering that call.
-Google Maps API or a related service will be used to determining distances.
-In this aspect the user can focus on their local community.
-An arguably simple, yet stylistic, interface enables easier navigation and less bandwith.
+An attempt using the concept of Mutual Aid to connect people in central NJ and essentially world-wide.
+In this aspect anyone will be capable of requesting assistance and answering a request in turn.
+Google Maps API or a related service will be used to determining distances and enable direction routing.
+An arguably simple, yet stylistic, interface enables easier site navigation and less bandwith.
+Individuals are free to clone the site if they wish to make a local version of this setup.

-This project was bootstrapped with Create React App.
+## Steps

 Clone the repository
  git clone https://github.com/Richard-M-Baine/Mutual-Aid/
-Available Scripts

 Before starting with the next steps, ensure you cd in to the app (backend) directory to make sure you have base dependencies for running this app.

 =================================================